julienpoeschl/gdd-template/README.md

 # Template
 Since this is a template, you will want to replace the README.md and LICENSE files in this project with your own.

+The project contains a [Compiled Game Design Document](compiled-template.pdf) to showcase what the compiled template will look like.

 # Setup
 This LaTeX project is intended to be used with [Overleaf](https://www.overleaf.com), an online LaTeX editor.
 You can either clone this repository and upload it to Overleaf manually, or connect Overleaf directly to this GitHub repo (Overleaf Pro feature).